astrochili/defold-annotations/README.md

 ## Contribution

+### Issues

 If you find a typo in the annotations or outdated meta information, please first look for it in [Defold source code](https://github.com/defold/defold/tree/master/engine) and craete a pull request there as it's the main source of documentation.

 Otherwise, on parsing and generation problems, open issues here.

+### Debug

+There is a launch config for [tomblind/local-lua-debugger-vscode](https://github.com/tomblind/local-lua-debugger-vscode) to debug with breakpoints.

+It's also useful to turn the `config.clean_traces` to `true` in [`config.lua`](https://github.com/astrochili/defold-annotations/blob/639fa58f60687f0a40e702bc56196d0c0c73b5d5/src/config.lua#L15) file to avoid deleting temporary files.

 ## Third-party